 In the case of Backup, in the environment hundreds of processors save updated data in S3 continuously and with lambda, use the rules that trigger on the data updates that decides whats need to be backup and what needs to be copied to off-site storage and to check and valid that it arrived safely and to restart the copies and recheck and revalidate, if it didn’t raise alarms in case of failure.

-How Netflix take security measures
+How Netflix take security measures?

-To handle the security, they have hundreds of different processes that start and stop instances all the time and lambda validate each new instance and is constructed and configured with the rules and situations. and to trigger shutdown the violations or notifications of unauthorized instances that appear in the infrastructre
+To handle the security, they have hundreds of different processes that start and stop instances all the time and lambda validate each new instance and is constructed and configured with the rules and situations. and to trigger shutdown the violations or notifications of unauthorized instances that appear in the infrastructure

 Do you know why Netflix took seven years to shift to Amazon?